-AEMO is required to procure SRAS and develop its SRAS guidelines on the basis of meeting the requirements of the SRS and the NER.
-A copy of the current SRS is provided in Appendix F.
+AEMO is required to procure SRAS and develop its SRAS Guidelines on the basis of meeting the requirements of the SRS and the NER.

-AEMO's SRAS guidelines, procurement processes, reporting and cost recovery
+AEMO's SRAS Guidelines, procurement processes, reporting and cost recovery

-AEMO has a number of functions under the existing SRAS frameworks, including developing the SRAS guidelines, procuring SRAS, reporting on SRAS costs and recovering the costs of SRAS from market participants.
+AEMO has a number of functions under the existing SRAS frameworks, including developing the SRAS Guidelines, procuring SRAS, reporting on SRAS costs and recovering the costs of SRAS from market participants.

-SRAS Guidelines: Subject to the NER and the SRS, AEMO is responsible for developing the SRAS guidelines.
-These guidelines establish the operational detail of SRAS, including the technical descriptions of SRAS, testing and assessment requirements and how AEMO procures SRAS.
-AEMO is also required to publish a guideline that sets out its processes for tendering for SRAS.
-AEMO may amend these guidelines when it chooses, in accordance with the rules consultation procedures.
+SRAS Guidelines: Subject to the NER and the SRS, AEMO is responsible for developing the SRAS Guidelines.
+These Guidelines establish the operational detail of SRAS, including the technical descriptions of SRAS, testing and assessment requirements and how AEMO procures SRAS.
+AEMO is also required to publish guidelines that set out its processes for tendering for SRAS.
+AEMO may amend these SRAS Guidelines when it chooses, in accordance with the rules consultation procedures.

-Development of subnetwork boundaries: AEMO is required to determine the boundaries of electrical subnetworks, in accordance with the SRS.
+Development of sub-network boundaries: AEMO is required to determine the boundaries of electrical sub-networks, in accordance with the SRS.
 AEMO is required to consult on the establishment of these boundaries and to publish a report setting out how it has complied with the requirements of the SRS in accordance with the rules consultation procedures.

-SRAS procurement: The NER currently require AEMO to procure SRAS through a prescribed tender process, the details of which are currently set out in NER clause 3.11.5.9 The most recent tender processes took place in 2008 and 2012, with the tender process for SRAS contracts to begin in July 2015 currently underway.
+SRAS procurement: The NER currently requires AEMO to procure SRAS through a prescribed tender process, the details of which are currently set out in NER clause 3.11.5.
+The most recent tender processes took place in 2008 and 2012, with the tender process for SRAS contracts to begin in July 2015 currently underway.
 The NER explicitly excludes matters related to the price of SRAS from being referred to the Dispute Resolution Adviser, under chapter 8 of the NEL.